tent/libattic/README.md

 ### Compression

-Files will be compressed with [Snappy](https://code.google.com/p/snappy/).
+Files will be compressed with [zlib](http://zlib.net/).

 ### Encryption

-Each file is encyrpted with a unique symmetric key pair by default.
+Each file is encrypted with a unique symmetric key pair by default.
 This allows a single file (and its key) to be shared with another user without compromising other files.
-The
+The symmetric keys for files will be stored in the "keystore" post, encrypted with another key derived from the users passphrase.

 ### Chunking